ilhamgunawan/quran-ku/README.md

 $ yarn start
 ```

-Open http://localhost:3000 in your local machine
+Open http://localhost:3000 on your local machine